Your brand is likely already being impersonated somewhere online.

 ICANN's Centralized Zone Data Service (CZDS) provides access to zone files for most generic top-level domains (gTLDs).
 A zone file is a complete list of all registered domains within a TLD.
 By comparing daily zone file snapshots, monitoring systems can identify newly registered domains that resemble a protected brand.

 CZDS access is available to qualifying organizations through an application process.
-Coverage includes over 1,200 gTLDs but does not include country-code TLDs (ccTLDs) like .uk, .de, or .fr, which are managed independently by their respective registries.
+Coverage includes over 1,200 gTLDs but does not include country-code TLDs (ccTLDs) like .uk, .de, or .fr, which are managed by their respective registries.

 Passive DNS systems collect DNS resolution data by observing actual DNS traffic at recursive resolvers or network sensors.
 Unlike active scanning (which queries DNS servers directly), passive DNS records what domains are being resolved in real-world traffic.